-The CSEW measures perceptions of the local police both in general terms and in specific aspects of their work.
-Since April 2003, the CSEW has measured the proportion of those who believe the local police are doing 'a good or excellent' job.
+The Crime Survey for England and Wales (CSEW) measures perceptions of the local police both in general terms and in specific aspects of their work.
+Since April 2003, the CSEW has measured the proportion of those who believe the local police are doing "a good or excellent" job.
 In addition, people's perceptions of specific aspects of police work have been measured since October 2004.
 These questions ask how much people agree or disagree with the following statements:

-\Box The police in this area can be relied on to be there when you need them;
+the police in this area can be relied on to be there when you need them

-The police in this area would treat you with respect if you had contact with them for any reason;

-The police in this area treat everyone fairly regardless of who they are;

-The police in this area understand the issues that affect this community;

-The police in this area are dealing with the things that matter to people in this community; and

-Taking everything into account I have confidence in the police in this area.
+- the police in this area would treat you with respect if you had contact with them for any reason - the police in this area treat everyone fairly regardless of who they are - the police in this area understand the issues that affect this community - the police in this area are dealing with the things that matter to people in this community - taking everything into account I have confidence in the police in this area